 I believe that every individual wants to seek out knowledge, but it takes a patient and wise teacher to guide them through the journey of education.

-California State University San Bernardino - Current Undergrad, Exercise Science
+Undergraduate Degree: California State University-San Bernardino - Bachelor of Science, Exercise Science

 Basic Computer Literacy

 High School English